ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 We now have everything we need to start leveraging Chat GPT to convert our Customers **Natural Language** requests into Machine readable instructions that our App can understand, guided by TypeChat's TypeScript Schema.

-The API to do this needs only a single property to capture the Customer request, that will be either provided from a free-text text input or a Voice Input captured by Web Audio:
+The API to do this needs only a single property to capture the Customer request, that's either provided from a free-text text input or a Voice Input captured by Web Audio:

 ```csharp